Language selection

 human pathogen means a micro-organism, nucleic acid or protein that

-• (b) is not listed in any of the Schedules but falls into Risk Group 2, Risk Group 3 or Risk Group 4. (agent pathogène humain)
+• (b) is not listed in the registry or in Part 2 of the schedule but falls into Risk Group 2, Risk Group 3 or Risk Group 4. (agent pathogène humain)

 licence